dojo/dapi/README.md

 Notes for reference guide document linking
 ------------------------------------------
+The API viewer tries to automatically generate links from an API page to the corresponding reference page (if it exists), for example, a link from the API page for dijit/Dialog to the reference doc of dijit/Dialog.

 Currently this application follows the same logic of the PHP API viewer i.e. it reads local directories to see if a reference document exists.
 This means if you generate __static__ docs using `spider.js`, the reference docs must exist locally otherwise the reference doc links will not be generated.